 He is an elected Fellow of the Royal Aeronautical Society, a full member of ISASI, and a member of the Resilience Engineering Association, AIAA, the Human Factors and Ergonomics Society, IEEE, the Flight Safety Foundation and SAE where he also serves as a voting member of the Flight Deck and Handling Quality Standards for Transport Aircraft committee and is a member of the Aerospace Behavior Engineering Technology and the Lithium Battery Packaging Performance Committees.

-In addition to his papers on flight safety and accident investigation topics, he is the co-author (with Roger Rapoport) of the book “Angle of Attack” on the Air France 447 accident and its implications on aviation safety.
-He has also been a speaker at numerous events, including InfoShare, FSF BASS, ISASI, WATS, the Mid-South Aviation Weather Symposium and many more.
+In addition to his papers on flight safety and accident investigation topics, he is the co-author (with Roger Rapoport) of the book “Angle of Attack” on the Air France 447 accident and its implications on aviation safety, and the book "Grounded" which explores the issues surrounding aircraft certification and the Boeing Max.
+He has been a speaker at numerous events, including InfoShare, FSF BASS, ISASI, WATS, the Mid-South Aviation Weather Symposium and many more.